 See above under the heading “forms of niacin.”

 Based on the half-life of niacin, niacin is predicted to be eliminated from the body from around 2-4 hours after ingestion.
-However, this value will vary based on your metabolic rate, body weight, the dose is taken, and whether you’ve taken niacin alongside food.
+However, this value will vary based on your metabolic rate, body weight, the dose that is taken, and whether you’ve taken niacin with food.